shnam7/gulp-build-manager/docs/builders/built-in/GCSSBuilder.md

     If set to false, each transpiled files are generated before concatenation.<br>
     This option is valid only when conf.outFile is set.
   - *conf.buildOptions.sourceType* (<i>type:string, default:'scss'</i>)<br>
-    pecifies source type from 'css', 'scss', 'sass', 'less'.
+    Specifies input source type.
+Possible values are 'css', 'scss', 'sass', 'less'.
-  - *conf.buildOptions.autoPreficxer* (<i>type:boolean, default:false</i>)<br>
+  - *conf.buildOptions.autoPrefixer* (<i>type:boolean, default:true</i>)<br>
+    Enable autoPrefixer.
+If postcss option is enabled(default), this is ignored in preference to auto-prefixing feature of postcss.

-    If postcss is enabled, autoPrefix is enabled by default.
-If not, ou need to set this option to true to enable autoPrefixer.<br>
+    If postcss option is enabled, this option is ignored and autoPrefixer is not used.<br>
+    See conf.buildOptions.postcss option above.<br>

 #### Notes
   - linter is using stylelint with postcss.
 So, if lint is enabled, postcss is automatically enabled and you need to install the required postcss packages.